Ami Trivedi: Acting

-Later in 2005, Trivedi auditioned for Kituu Sab Janti Hai on the insistence of a coordinator.
-She didn't even have her photographs taken for self-promotion but she impressed them and managed to get a call back in two days.
-She won the lead role of Kittu in the show.
-She was chosen among 40–45 women based on her talent.
-It was the breakthrough point of her career.
+Later in 2005, Trivedi auditioned for Kituu Sabb Jaantii Hai and won the lead role of Kittu.
 She played the role of a young extrovert 20-something young woman Kituu who takes the plunge to face the professional world.
 The show ran for two years and ended in March 2007.

-After that, she worked in various other Hindi serials like Zaara- Pyaar Ki Saugat, Jaane Kya Baat Hui and Bajega Band Baaja.
+After that, she worked in various other Hindi serials like Zaara, Jaane Kya Baat Hui and Bajega Band Baaja.

 In 2010, Trivedi acted in SAB TV's comedy sitcom Papad Pol opposite Swapnil Joshi.
 She became popular for her role of Kokila in the show for which she was nominated at the Indian Telly Awards in the category for Best Actress in a Comic Role.
 Papad Pol ended on 13, September 2011.

 Trivedi also portrayed the role of Tulika in SAB TV's comedy serial Sajan Re Jhoot Mat Bolo.
 The show ended on 6 January 2012 after successfully running for 2 years.
-Trivedi also appeared as a guest in famous dance class show Nachle Ve with Saroj Khan hosted by Saroj Khan, on 21 December 2011.
+Trivedi also appeared as a guest in the dance class show Nachle Ve with Saroj Khan hosted by Saroj Khan, on 21 December 2011.

 Since 2012, Trivedi kept a distance from television, spending time with her family, until she made a comeback in July 2013 with Zee TV's horror show Fear Files: Darr Ki Sacchi Tasvirein.
 She did an episodic role in the show.
 She later entered in Sony TV's popular court room drama Adaalat where she played the role of a public prosecutor.

-She acted as mother in Tedi Medi Family a wonderful TV series on Big Magic channel.

-she also worked with SAB TV as Rupal (Chakudi) in their TV show Saat Phero Ki Hera Pherie.
+She acted as mother in Tedi Medi Family.
+She also worked with SAB TV as Rupal (Chakudi) in their TV show Saat Phero Ki Hera Pherie.